razvancrainea/opensips-summit-distributed-2020/README.md

  * Repository tags
    * `dtmf-conversion` tag contains the config used to convert in-band DTMFs to out-of-band SIP
    * `dtmf-pin` tag contains the config that requires a pin within the first 10 seconds of the call
+   * `dtmf-transfer` tag contains the config that transfers the call when a key is pressed